mopidy/mopidy/docs/development/contributing.rst

 Commit guidelines
 =================

+- We follow the development process described at http://nvie.com/git-model.

 - Keep commits small and on topic.

 - If a commit looks too big you should be working in a feature branch not a